vancourtj/telematics_parse/README.md

 ## ```Main```

 I wanted the main file to be responsible for as little as possible.
 In this case, file input and calling the main service.
-This allowed me to split out the functions into ```services/services.rb``` and the classes into ```models/driver.rb``` and ```models/trip.rb``` and split their respective spec files as well.
+This allowed me to split out ```services``` and ```models``` and split their respective spec files as well.
 This segmentation of the code felt the most natural.

 ## ```Models```